Bionif92/Cursos-de-Programacion/Git&Github/Git&Github.md

 git checkout main
 git merge feat/cart
 ````
-Need to fix the code because of the conflict
+Need to fix the code because of the conflicts